10th Planet Fullerton Review — Two Weeks Wasn’t Enough

 One thing I noticed as soon as I entered 10th Planet was that it’s really its own style and system.
 There are many things unique — or that get extra emphasis — in 10th Planet Jiu Jitsu, including guards, submissions, and even terminology.

-I came into 10th Planet having done about a year of Brazilian Jiu Jitsu already, and having watched a lot of videos, but I was still caught off guard (literally… also figuratively) by many names of things, including
+I first came into 10th Planet having done about a year of Brazilian Jiu-Jitsu already.
+And the second time I came, I had done another year, and a lot of private study.
+But I was still caught off guard (figuratively… also literally) by many names of things, including

-- Carni — a crazy submission one of the coaches did on me, getting their foot under my throat in closed guard.
-I’ve tried it… I can’t get my leg that high with my aging bones!
+• Carni — a crazy submission one of the coaches did on me, getting their foot under my throat in closed guard.
+I’ve tried it… I can’t get my leg that high with my ageing bones!
 I’ll try again (might be technique rather than flexibility that blocked me)

-- Electric chair — A sweet and basically a submission from the rubber guard, getting them to do the splits (it’s very uncomfortable).
+• Electric chair — A sweep and basically a submission from the rubber guard, getting them to do the splits (it’s very uncomfortable).
 I think the “Banana Split” is the actual splits sweep from this point.

-- Honeyhole — a seated position where the partner has trapped your leg above the knee
+• Honeyhole — a seated position where the partner has trapped your leg above the knee.
+This exist elsewhere of course, but has other names (411, outside ashi)

 You probably know of some of the above positions / submissions, either as is or by a different name.
 I knew of some of them (e.g. Lockdown Guard), but saw them to a much greater degree at 10th Planet.